cristiantorresf19191919/eatlifyAngular10/README.md

 ## Overview
 Eatlify was created to streamline restaurant operations, from product and category management to real-time sales tracking and analytics.
 Its goal is to provide an all-in-one, easy-to-use platform for restaurants to handle daily business, improve efficiency, and gain insights into sales performance.

+**Note:** This frontend application depends on a Node.js backend deployed with Azure using a free account.
+Due to the free cloud service limitations, there may be delays during the first login and general operations.
+Please be patient during these initial loading times.

 ---

 ## Features